 1. Wider but narrower

-The programme sees you engage with 16 major banks, which is an incredible opportunity.
-However, naturally, it’s impossible during the programme to form an in-depth relationship with all of these banks.
+The program sees you engage with 16 major banks, which is an incredible opportunity.
+However, naturally, it's impossible during the program to form an in-depth relationship with all of these banks.
 You have to consider their time available and initially go for the areas of the banks with maximum pull and interest for your solution.
 This pull is found in more than just good conversations; it’s also in finding a viable route to using your software.
-Maintaining all of the relationships offered through this superb opportunity is critical in the long term; we would suggest focusing on your top three opportunities during the programme itself to develop traction.
+Maintaining all of the relationships offered through this superb opportunity is critical in the long term; we would suggest focusing on your top three opportunities during the program itself to develop traction.

 2. Corporate interactions